-Compare Gorilla Trekking in Bwindi NP (Uganda) and Volcanoes NP (Rwanda) would help you choose the location on the basis of cost, safety, degree of hiking, availability and so on.
+Comparing gorilla trekking in Bwindi NP (Uganda) and Volcanoes NP (Rwanda) would help you choose the location on the basis of cost, safety, degree of hiking, availability, and so on.

-When planning for gorilla trekking Rwanda or gorilla trekking Uganda, you have to be careful with your bag packing items.
+When planning for gorilla trekking in Rwanda or Uganda, you have to be careful with your bag packing items.

-It is not something like a picnic, it’s a trek through the forest, and narrow paths, thus you need to be prepared well to cope up with any difficult situation throughout the trek.
+It's not something like a picnic; it’s a trek through the forest with narrow paths, so you need to be well prepared to cope with any difficult situation throughout the trek.

 There are some essential packing items that you should keep in mind before leaving for the trek with Devine African Safaris.

-You need a separate gorilla trekking permit for gorilla trekking Rwanda and gorilla trekking Uganda.
+You need a separate gorilla trekking permit for gorilla trekking in Rwanda and gorilla trekking in Uganda.

-Travelers above 15 years of age are eligible for the gorilla trekking permit that allows them to track mountain gorillas.
+Travelers over 15 years of age are eligible for the gorilla trekking permit that allows them to track mountain gorillas.

-You need to purchase this gorilla trekking permit in advance, as much as six months.
+You need to purchase this gorilla trekking permit in advance, for as long as six months.

 Gorilla families in Uganda are spread over a wide geographic area, so book an accommodation that is within an hour’s drive from the gorilla trekking.